-- An executive summary of the district's most recent capital plan submitted to the School Facilities Board. - A complete list of each proposed capital improvement that will be funded with the budget increase or bonds and a description of the proposed cost of each improvement, including a separate aggregation of capital improvements for administrative purposes as defined by the School Facilities Board.
+- An executive summary of the district's most recent capital plan submitted to the Division of School Facilities Oversight Board. - A complete list of each proposed capital improvement that will be funded with the budget increase or bonds and a description of the proposed cost of each improvement, including a separate aggregation of capital improvements for administrative purposes as defined by the Division of School Facilities Oversight Board.

-For the purposes of A.R.S. §15-481.B.12(b), §15-491.H.6(b), and §15-491.I.4(d) "administrative purposes" means solely district administrative purposes.
+Definition: For the purposes of A.R.S. §15-481.B.12(b), §15-491.H.6(b), and §15-491.I.4(d) "administrative purposes" means solely district administrative purposes.

-H. Districts included in Rural Area (Adopted March 1999, Modified August 14, 2008, November 2, 2011 and March 4, 2015)
+G. Districts included in Rural Area (Adopted March 1999, Modified August 14, 2008, November 2, 2011, March 4, 2015, March 2, 2022)

 The Students FIRST legislation provides a square footage per pupil and a base cost per square foot for new construction.
-The base cost per square foot was originally established in A.R.S. §15-2041.D.3.c at the following levels:
+The base cost per square foot was originally established in A.R.S. §15- 2041.D.3.c at the following levels: